 I didn’t grow up singing or playing music.
-I’ve never had voice lessons, and it wasn’t until after I graduated college that I started to teach myself how to play guitar.
-So if you’d told me then that I’d end up making a living as a singer-songwriter, I wouldn't have believed you.
-Even now, with the release of my third full length studio album, Dear Amanda, I can barely believe it.
+I’ve never had voice lessons, and it wasn’t until after graduating from college that I started teaching myself how to play guitar.
+So, if you’d told me then that I’d end up making a living as a singer-songwriter, I wouldn't have believed you.
+Even now, with the release of my fifth studio album, Morning Light, I can barely believe it.

-Music has been one of the greatest blessings in my life.
-It’s taken me to parts of the world I would’ve never seen and connected me with people I would’ve never met.
+Music has been one of the greatest blessings of my life.
+It’s taken me to parts of the world I would’ve never seen and connected me with lifelong friends I would’ve never met.
 It’s given my life purpose.
-Without music, I may have never met the two greatest loves of my life, my wife, Amanda, and my daughter, Annabelle Rose Baker.
+Without music, I may have never met the two greatest loves of my life, my wife, Mandy, and my daughter, Annabelle Rose Baker.
 However, at the same time, music almost tore my life apart.

 One of the most important things I’ve learned is that you get what you give in this life.
-3 years ago, I GOT a second chance, and everything that’s happened has GIVEN me this moment…THIS album.
-But Dear Amanda is not only a message to my family, it’s a message to everyone who is battling for balance in their life.
+5 years ago, I GOT a second chance, and everything that’s happened has GIVEN me this moment.